filmitrovski/DemokrasiGD/Readme.md

 ### Dwarf Fortress: A drinking problem

 Perhaps the most famous example of a video game designed purely around emergence comes with perhaps the most famous example of an adverse unintended consequence of it.
 In Dwarf Fortress, a construction and management game of incredible complexity arising from the sheer number of systems being independently simulated, players started encountering large numbers of dead cats covered in their own vomit shortly after an update introducing taverns into the game.
-This state in the cats could have been caused by a number of reasons, but none of the potentially related systems had been changed in the last update.
-It could not have been alcohol poisoning in the taverns either, since cats were explicitly programmed to not like alcohol.
+It was assumed that this state in the cats could have been caused by a number of reasons, but none of the potentially related systems had been changed in the last update.
+Alcohol poisoning in the taverns was not a potential suspect either, since cats were explicitly programmed to not like alcohol.
 An investigation by the developer aided by the saved games provided by the players revealed that what occurred was a chain reaction starting from dwarves dropping their drinks on the ground when being called to duty, cats walking around the tavern covering their paws in alcohol, a miscalculation of how much alcohol their paws pick up from the ground, and cats cleaning their paws by licking them, ultimately ending in alcohol poisoning.
+A complex interaction between many small, self-contained systems had resulted in practically unforeseeable behavior.

 ## Demokrasi

+Demokrasi is the working title for a prototype of a political management and strategy game developed as part of this thesis for the purpose of demonstrating the basic principles behind emergence-driven game design.
+Aziz al-Batteri

+subject to change

+---

+---
+subject to change

 ## Conclusion